 Annual fee winner: Chase Sapphire Reserve

 If you’re looking to get more bang for your buck from your travel credit card, you should strive to pay the lowest annual fee for the most in perks.
 The Chase Sapphire Reserve once again pulls ahead in this category due to its $550 annual fee (compared to the $695 annual fee on the Amex Platinum).
 On top of that, the Chase Sapphire Reserve charges $75 annually for each authorized user.
 By contrast, the Amex Platinum charges $175 annually for up to three additional users, and $175 annually for each user added after that.

 Which card earns more?

 The main reason to sign up for either of these cards is to earn rewards and score important travel perks.
-But which card will lead to the highest return overall?
+But which credit card will lead to the highest return overall?
 That really depends on your spending style and how much you spend over the course of any given year.

 Chase Sapphire Reserve vs. Amex Platinum spending example

-- $1,000 per month on regular purchases, including groceries and gas
+- $1,000 on regular purchases (such as groceries and gas)

 - $900 on airfare